June 12, 2022 - June 17, 2022

 Robert Vanderbei is Professor of Operations Research & Financial Engineering at Princeton University.
 Vanderbei is a fellow of AMS, SIAM, and INFORMS and the 2017 recipient of the Khachiyan Prize for his contributions to the field of optimization.
 He delivered the Omega Rho Distinguished Lecture at the INFORMS Annual meeting in 2019.
 He is author of the textbook Linear Programming: Foundations and Extensions, which provides a thorough treatment of linear optimization at the advanced undergraduate or beginning graduate level, as well as coauthor of Real and Convex Analysis.
 An avid astro-photographer, Vanderbei is also coauthor of the book Sizing up the Universe.

-Robert Bosch is Professor of Mathematics at Oberlin College and an award-winning writer and artist.
+Robert Bosch is the James F. Clark Professor of Mathematics at Oberlin College and an award-winning writer and artist.
 His 2019 book, Opt Art, takes readers on an engaging tour of linear optimization and its applications—including the legendary Traveling Salesman Problem—and shows how to adapt them to make compelling visual art.
 Bosch received the Mathematical Association of America Trevor Evans Award in 2007, American Mathematical Society Mathematical Art Exhibition Prize in 2010, and awards for excellence in teaching at Oberlin College.
 Bosch's work is featured in a 2017 article, Solving a Math Problem to Create Art, in the Proceedings of the National Academy of Science.

 Anyone may apply to attend Reconnect.
 Preference will be given to faculty whose primary job is undergraduate teaching.
 Two-year college faculty are welcome to apply.
 Participants from groups not well represented in computer science and mathematics are especially encouraged to apply.